gagolews/stringx/devel/sphinx/rapi/sort.md

 ## Description

-The `sort` method for objects of class `character` (`sort.character`) uses the locale-sensitive Unicode collation algorithm to arrange strings in a vector in a lexicographic order. `xtfrm` (TODO: does anyone know what does this name stand for?) generates an integer vector that sorts in the same way as its input, and hence can be used in conjunction with [`order`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/order.html) or [`rank`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/rank.html).
+The `sort` method for objects of class `character` (`sort.character`) uses the locale-sensitive Unicode collation algorithm to arrange strings in a vector with regards to a chosen lexicographic order.

+`xtfrm` generates an integer vector that sorts in the same way as its input, and hence can be used in conjunction with [`order`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/order.html) or [`rank`](https://stat.ethz.ch/R-manual/R-devel/library/base/help/rank.html).

 ## Usage